Tick Data

 Let Us Know How You Used the Data

-We love hearing about how our data is being used to make an impact on the health of Washingtonians.
-It also helps us to know what is meeting our users’ needs and how we can improve the information we provide.
+We love hearing about how our data is being used to make an impact on the health of people in Washington.
+It also helps us to know what is meeting your needs and how we can improve the information we provide.
 If you used our data, please tell us about it by sending an email to DOH.WTN@doh.wa.gov.

 Would you like to receive updates?